-During the three months ended March 31, 2018, there have been no material changes in the off-balance sheet arrangements consisting of operating leases and standby letters of credit and surety bonds.
+During the three months ended June 30, 2018, there have been no material changes in the off-balance sheet arrangements consisting of operating leases and standby letters of credit and surety bonds.
 Reference is made to Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Contractual Obligations and Off-Balance Sheet Arrangements, in our Annual Report on Form 10-K for the year ended December 31, 2017.

-As of March 31, 2018 we were party to certain off balance sheet arrangements consisting of standby letters of credit and surety bonds which totaled \$117 million consisting of: (i) \$108 million related to our self-insurance programs, and; (ii) \$9 million of other debt and public utility guarantees.
+As of June 30, 2018 we were party to certain off balance sheet arrangements consisting of standby letters of credit and surety bonds which totaled \$115 million consisting of: (i) \$108 million related to our self-insurance programs, and; (ii) \$7 million of other debt and public utility guarantees.

 We have various obligations under operating leases or master leases for real property and under operating leases for equipment.
 The real property master leases are leases for buildings on or near hospital property for which we guarantee a certain level of rental income.
 We sublease space in these buildings and any amounts received from these subleases are offset against the expense.
-In addition, we lease three hospital facilities from Universal Health Realty Trust (the "Trust") with terms expiring in 2021.
+In addition, we lease three hospital facilities from Universal Health Realty Trust (the "Trust"), two of which have terms expiring in 2021 and one of which expires in 2026.
 These leases contain up to two 5-year renewal options.
 We also lease two free-standing emergency departments and space in certain medical office buildings which are owned by the Trust.
 In addition, we lease the real property of certain other facilities from non-related parties.